99Deon/Magento2_Notes/Section 3: Digital marketing and eCommerce fundamentals/Product_Attribute_Overview.md

 ### Attribute Usage

 Consider how attributes should be used when assigning properties and values.
 Identify attributes used as labels for presentation, such as product name, image, price, and description, as well as attributes used for data input.
 Consider how attributes are represented on different site pages and their appearance on category pages, product detail pages, category grids, and thumbnails.

-### Color

-Ad hoc color descriptions can pose database operation challenges.
-Color names like "Azure Skies" or "Red Skies" may be visually appealing but may not return the best results when used as search criteria, or if merchandising requires specifying "Color_Family:Blue."
-Consider color representation in search results and layered navigation and establish guidelines based on your business needs.
-Then be consistent when assigning color attribute values in your catalog.

 ### Handling Variations